Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/presecurity/the-cia-triad.md

 - Why protecting data has become critical in a digitalised world.
 - The three pillars security revolves around: **Confidentiality, Integrity, Availability**.
-- What happens when each pillar fails, and real examples tied to each
+- What happens when each pillar fails, and real examples tied to each.

 ## 🧠 In My Own Words